moqiqiqi/etl_projects/coursera_data_engineer/readme.md

 Additionally, the script will log the process execution in a file named code_log.txt.

 **Key Features**
-Data Extraction: The script extracts the list of the top 10 largest banks by market capitalization from the webpage.<br>
+***Data Extraction***: The script extracts the list of the top 10 largest banks by market capitalization from the webpage.<br>
-Data Transformation: The script transforms the data by converting the market capitalization values into GBP, EUR, and INR based on the exchange rate provided in a CSV file.
+***Data Transformation***: The script transforms the data by converting the market capitalization values into GBP, EUR, and INR based on the exchange rate provided in a CSV file.
 All values are rounded to 2 decimal places.<br>
-Data Loading:
+***Data Loading***:
 CSV: The transformed data is saved as a CSV file.
 SQLite Database: The transformed data is also loaded into a SQLite database table.
-Database Queries: The script can run specific queries to extract market capitalization for different offices (London, Berlin, and New Delhi).
+***Database Queries***: The script can run specific queries to extract market capitalization for different offices (London, Berlin, and New Delhi).
-Logging: Each step of the process is logged to ensure transparency and debugging capabilities.
+***Logging***: Each step of the process is logged to ensure transparency and debugging capabilities.